Create a Lightning Web Component

 The project we created has a special folder, force-app/main/default

 .
-This folder, called a package directory, contains all the metadata of your current Salesforce DX project.
-Because Lightning web components are also metadata, they are stored in a subfolder named lwc
+This folder, called a package directory, contains all the metadata for your current Salesforce DX project.
+Because Lightning web components are also metadata, they’re stored in a subfolder named lwc

 .
 In the next step, we add a Lightning web component to this folder.

-We can use Visual Studio Code for creating a Lightning web component, just as we did to create the Salesforce DX project.
-Or we can use Salesforce CLI directly.
+We can use Visual Studio Code to create a Lightning web component, just as we did to create the Salesforce DX project.
+(You could use Salesforce CLI directly, but we'll use it through the embedded terminal in Visual Studio Code now.)

 - Open Visual Studio Code.

-- Press Command + Shift + P on macOS or Ctrl + Shift + P on Windows or Linux, then type focus terminal.
-Press Enter.
+- In Visual Studio Code, click Command + Shift + P on macOS or Ctrl + Shift + P on Windows or Linux, then type

 sf lightning generate component -n myFirstWebComponent -d force-app/main/default/lwc --type lwc